jonnonz1/nz-statute-book/acts/public/1992/mental-health-compulsory-assessment-and-treatment-act-1992.md

   (b) a hospital or service in or through which any patient is being assessed or treated as an outpatient must be visited at least 4 times a year at regular intervals and when the Director directs.
 (2) Any district inspector or official visitor may, without previous notice, visit any hospital or service as often as the district inspector or the official visitor thinks fit.
 (3) All visits made under the authority of this section may be made on such days and at such hours of the day or night, and for such length of time, as the district inspector or the official visitor thinks fit.
-(4) On any such visit, the district inspector or the official visitor may, if the Director so permits or requires, be accompanied by a medical practitioner named by the Director.
+(4) On any such visit, the district inspector or the official visitor may, if the Director so permits or requires, be accompanied by a health practitioner named by the Director.
-(5) Any district inspector, and any official visitor, may, in respect of any specific matter, obtain advice from a medical practitioner appointed for the purpose by the Director, and that medical practitioner shall, for that purpose, have all the powers of visitation and inspection conferred on district inspectors and official visitors by this Act.
+(5) Any district inspector, and any official visitor, may, in respect of any specific matter, obtain advice from a health practitioner appointed for the purpose by the Director, and that health practitioner shall, for that purpose, have all the powers of visitation and inspection conferred on district inspectors and official visitors by this Act.

 ### 97 Extent of inspection
 (1) Every district inspector, and every official visitor, shall, when visiting any hospital or service for the purposes of this Act, have access to every part of the hospital or service and to every person in it, whether detained or not.